Learn Ritalin Addiction and Treatmen...

 • Withdrawal, where a person experiences withdrawal symptoms if they stop using or drastically reduce stimulant use.

-The DSM-5 suggests that addiction would be the presence of two or more of these signs over the past 12 months.4 If you or a loved one is experiencing two or more of the signs listed above, you may want to contact your doctor or mental health professional for support.
+The DSM-5 suggests that addiction is the presence of two or more of these signs over the past 12 months.4 If you or a loved one is experiencing two or more of the signs listed above, you may want to contact your doctor or mental health professional for support.

 Ritalin Effects and Risks